-Core Lab is a clinical lab that supports research in all departments at Washington University as well as at external sites.
+Core Lab for Clinical Studies (CLCS) is a clinical lab that supports research in all departments at Washington University as well as at external sites.
 It was founded in 1972 as a support lab for the NIH-funded Coronary Primary Prevention Trial, an early multicenter study designed to determine whether cholesterol lowering therapy reduced coronary heart disease.
-The participating clinical sites banded together to develop analytical methods for the then new biomarkers known as low density lipoprotein (LDL) and high density lipoprotein (HDL).
-Interest in cholesterol metabolism has been maintained and the laboratory is a founding and current member of the Lipid Standardization Program of the Centers for Disease Control, a group tasked with evaluating cholesterol and related testing across instruments and methods.
-It currently performs the standard clinical lipid panel, apoprotein A1 and apoprotein B, and ultracentrifugal lipoprotein separations.
+The participating clinical sites worked together to develop analytical methods for the then new biomarkers known as low density lipoprotein (LDL) and high density lipoprotein (HDL).
+Interest in cholesterol metabolism has been maintained and CLCS is a founding and current member of the Lipid Standardization Program of the Centers for Disease Control, a group tasked with evaluating cholesterol and related testing across instruments and methods.
+CLCS currently performs the standard clinical lipid panel, apolipoprotein A1 and apolipoprotein B, and, as of 2023, lipoprotein(a).

-Core Lab is located in the Division of Endocrinology, Metabolism and Lipid Research in the Department of Medicine at Washington University School of Medicine.
+CLCS is located in the Division of Endocrinology, Metabolism and Lipid Research in the Department of Medicine at Washington University School of Medicine.